Joseph Bock

-Joseph Bock (January 6, 1837 – March 14, 1925) was an Alsatian American immigrant, real estate dealer, and banker.
+Joseph Bock (January 6, 1837 – March 14, 1925) was an Alsatian American politician, banker, and real estate broker.
 He served two terms in the Wisconsin State Assembly, representing Grant County.
-During the American Civil War, he served in the famed Iron Brigade of the Army of the Potomac.
+During the American Civil War, he served in the Iron Brigade of the Army of the Potomac.

 Biography

 Bock was born on January 6, 1837, in the Alsace region of the Kingdom of France.
 In 1857, Bock emigrated to the United States.
 He settled first at St. Louis, Missouri, then, later that year, moved to Cassville, Wisconsin.

 During the American Civil War, Bock served in the 2nd Wisconsin Infantry Regiment.
 Engagements he took part in include the First Battle of Bull Run and the Battle of Fredericksburg.
 He went on to be wounded in both thighs.
 Although he initially remained with the regiment, his injuries eventually left him unable to continue.

 He died on March 14, 1925, and was buried in Hillside Cemetery in Lancaster, Wisconsin.